How to Easily Reuse and Restyle Fall Decorations

 Do you start from scratch when you are decorating your home?
 Let me show you how I easily reuse and restyle fall decorations for the console table in our breakfast room.

 Do you buy new accessories, supplies, furniture or art?
 Probably not.
 After all, our homes are not on the big reveal of HGTV every season.
 With fall decor front and center, do you think about how to easily reuse and restyle fall decorations?

-It’s tempting to buy all new decorations at the big box or craft stores because everything is on sale.
+It’s tempting to buy all new decorations at the big box, craft stores or online when everything is on sale.
 But let’s face it, that’s not always practical from a cost standpoint.
 Or even from a storage standpoint.

 You may have wonderful fall decorations that are well~made, classic, and traditional.
 They will not look tired after just a couple of years.
 Just like Christmas ornaments and decorations, bringing them out each year brings back memories and they still look great.